Jalapeño vs Fireflies.ai

 Action items round-trip with the PM tool in seconds

 When Jalapeño extracts an action item, it does not stop at the summary doc.
-The item becomes a real ticket in Linear, Jira, Asana, or Trello (with the right assignee, due date, and priority) through each provider's native webhook, typically within a few seconds.
-A status change in either system propagates back to the other in real time, so the meeting follow-up actually moves through your team's working pipeline rather than living in a separate Tasks tab.
+Once you confirm it, the item becomes a real ticket in Linear, Jira, or Asana (with the right assignee, due date, and priority), typically within a few seconds.
+For Linear and Jira, a status change in either system propagates back to the other through each provider's native webhook, so the meeting follow-up actually moves through your team's working pipeline rather than living in a separate Tasks tab.

 Carlton can act on the workspace, not only read it

 Carlton answers questions across meetings, action items, and analytics, the way you would expect from a good meeting assistant.
 With write access toggled on per user, it can also create meetings, update tasks, and invite team members.
-Each operation is a strictly scoped function call, every write audited, and the toggle gated behind an admin setting.
+Each operation is a strictly scoped function call, permission-checked on the server, and destructive actions require an explicit confirmation in chat.
 It is an assistant that changes the state of your workspace on request.

 Project structure built in: hierarchy, dependencies, Gantt

 Action items have parents and subtasks.
-Dependencies between them are detected at extraction time and rendered as arrows on a Gantt view with drag-to-reschedule and critical-path highlighting.
+Dependencies between them are detected at extraction time and rendered as arrows on a Gantt view with drag-to-reschedule and export to PNG, SVG, or PDF.
 Milestones mark deliverables across longer initiatives.
 The structure of project work is part of the model output, not a separate exercise after the meeting.

 Frequently asked